 Dad will be remembered for his love of music, singing, and his sense of humour.
 He was always a dreamer and a forward-thinker until the end.
 David loved his City of St. Catharines and he was constantly advocating for equality.
 He was a proud member of the Rotary Club, the St. Catharines Barbershop and Jaycee’s.
 Dad’s passion was racing; he started with Soap-box Derby, and later moved onto Merrittville and other racetracks in Ontario and Quebec.

 We want to express our sincere gratitude to the staff at Henley House for their great care and thoughtfulness.

 Arrangements are entrusted to SIMPLER TIMES CREMATION CENTRE, 585 Carlton St., St. Catharines.
 If desired, memorial donations may be made to St. Catharines Community Care.

-To plant a tree in memory of David Boese, please visit Tribute Store
+To plant a beautiful memorial tree in memory of David Boese, please visit our Tree Store